 The generic drugs industry makes headlines this month.
 That’s thanks to the investigations of journalist Katherine Eban.
 She is the author of Bottle of Lies: The Inside Story of the Generic Drug Boom.

 Generic drugs are long touted as a cost-savings to consumers.
 For the most part, they are.
-Many physicians and pharmacists guarantee that they are “exactly the same as brand.”
+Yet, many physicians and pharmacists guarantee that they are “exactly the same as brand.”
 For the most part, they are not.
-(To learn how this might affect the ADHD population, you’ll find links at the end of this post to my many reports on this topic.)
+(To learn how this might affect the ADHD population, you’ll find links at the end of this post to my other reports on this topic.)

 Yes, many consumers benefit from generic versions of brand medications.
 For them, the differences between brand and generic make little difference in efficacy.